IoannisChatzigeorgiou/sGRAND/README.md

 This repository contains the MATLAB&reg; code that was used to run simulations and obtain results presented in the paper:
-"Symbol-Level GRAND for High-Order Modulation over Flat Fading Channels" by Ioannis Chatzigeorgiou and Francisco Monteiro.
-The paper can be downloaded from: <a href="https://arxiv.org/abs/2207.07748" target="_blank">arxiv.org/abs/2207.07748</a>.
+"Symbol-Level GRAND for High-Order Modulation over Block Fading Channels" by Ioannis Chatzigeorgiou and Francisco Monteiro.
+The paper has been accepted for publication in IEEE Communications Letters.

 We acknowledge that the methodology of Guessing Random Additive Noise Decoding (GRAND&trade;) has been developed by Ken Duffy, Jiange Li and Muriel Médard.
 For more details, please visit: <a href="https://www.granddecoder.mit.edu/" target="_blank">www.granddecoder.mit.edu</a>.